samuelcardillo/Polymer-Awesome-Kit/README.md

 ![](http://image.noelshack.com/fichiers/2015/52/1450693863-capture-d-ecran-2015-12-21-a-11-30-35.png)

-* Install the dependencies with `bower install` & `npm install`.
+* Install the dependencies with `npm install && bower install`.
 * Use `gulp serve` to start a local test environment.
-Any changes on the *CoffeeScript, the Jade and the SASS files* are directly compiled and served in the browser.
+Any changes on a *CoffeeScript, Jade or SASS file* is directly compiled and served in the browser.
 * Use `gulp serve:dist` to start a local dist environment or `gulp`to just compile everything and push the files on your FTP.
+* Use `gulp clean` to automatically clean the app directory (*deleting .html, .css & .js files*) and delete *dist*.

 The `gulp` and `gulp serve:dist` commands are directly compiling, minifying, vulcanizing, embedding the code and cleaning the repertories.